BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 @TODO: Make it work with the class.csv, instead of the method.csv, in order to get the metrics of the class.
 @TODO: Update README to explain the new features (top_changes.py).
 @TODO: Export the data of every commit in order to visualize it in a graph evolution of each metric.
+@TODO: Make top_changes.py also work with the class.csv.

 ### Important Note: Make sure you doesn't have whitespaces in the path of the project, otherwise it will not work.